seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-09-02-mvc-in-mootools-views.md

     myEl.grab(myView);
     myOtherEl.set('html', myView);

 Views have both a [`toElement`](http://mootools.net/blog/2010/03/19/a-better-way-to-use-elements/) and `toString` function defined to return the processed mark-up in the proper format.
-This means you can simply pass the view as a parameter to most MooTools Element methods, and it just works<sup id="fnref:2"><a href="#fn:2" class="footnote-ref" role="doc-noteref">2</a></sup>.
+This means you can simply pass the view as a parameter to most MooTools Element methods, and it just works[^2].

 Good news, though: Controllers have a convenience method called `view` that really makes this a joy to use.
 I’ll have more to say about Controllers in my next report.

-* * *

-1.

-The string concatenation is done internally.
-Everything in the template is turned into a string using [John Resig’s micro-templating](http://ejohn.org/blog/javascript-micro-templating/) suggestion.&nbsp;[↩︎](#fnref:1)
+[^1]: The string concatenation is done internally.
+Everything in the template is turned into a string using [John Resig’s micro-templating](http://ejohn.org/blog/javascript-micro-templating/) suggestion.

-2.

-Regular DOM methods might not though. `appendChild` expects an Element, and since it’s not part of MooTools, it’s not rigged up to called `toElement`.
+[^2]: Regular DOM methods might not though. `appendChild` expects an Element, and since it’s not part of MooTools, it’s not rigged up to called `toElement`.
 Also, because of the way `toString` works with Classes in Internet Explorer, this feature doesn’t work in those browsers.
 MooTools 1.3 repairs that problem.&nbsp;[↩︎](#fnref:2)